|

 the economy's medium-term outlook,"

+it said.
 The authors add that much of this credit

 has been filtered to state-owned and government-affiliated